vntw/acfg/README.md

 ## Development

 #### Build Dependencies
-- [dep](https://github.com/golang/dep) package manager to install Go project dependencies
 - [fileb0x](https://github.com/UnnoTed/fileb0x) to create a single binary including static client code

 #### Dependencies
-Install the JS dependencies using Yarn in the `client` directory, then install all Go dependencies for the dummy servers and the server itself using `dep ensure` in each directory.
+Install the JS dependencies using Yarn in the `client` directory, then install all Go dependencies for the dummy servers and the server itself using `go mod tidy` in each directory.

 #### Symlink dummy servers
 Add symlinks for the dummy servers of your platform (darwin or linux) in `dummysrv/{acserver,stracker}`.